biancaglez/MATH218/syllabus.md

 #### 1) Homeworks 10%

-The 5 homeworks in this class should be viewed as low-stakes opportunities to develop one's data science toolbox and receive feedback on the progress of one's learning, instead of evaluative tools used by the instructor to assign grades.
+The five homeworks in this class should be viewed as low-stakes opportunities to develop one's data science toolbox and receive feedback on the progress of one's learning, instead of evaluative tools used by the instructor to assign grades.
 To reinforce this thinking, each homework is worth only a nominal portion of the